• What is Copywriting?

 If you don’t want to put up a phone number (you certainly don’t have to), you can put up your email address or an email address solely for business (as long as you check it regularly).
 There are also many sites that will allow you to use a form field for your contact information.
 But no matter what you choose, you need to make it easier than easy for them to get in touch.

-And lastly, a confession.
-Right now, my own portfolio site breaks two of these rules (no descriptions and no organization).
-And I do absolutely intend to ameliorate these issues.
-But right now, I’m working regularly and don’t have to prospect for work.
-(And I’m not bragging; eventually you’ll likely get there, too.)
-But if you’re in the process of building your business and your career, these six items are non-negotiable.
+If you’re in the process of building your business and your career, these seven items are non-negotiable.
 Get your portfolio site up to snuff, and your career will take off a whole lot faster.

 Your turn!
 What do you most need to change about your portfolio site?
 Let us know in the comments below!